apisnetworks/apiscp-docs/docs/INSTALL.md

 #### DNS overrides

 DNS servers are altered when `use_robust_dns=true`.
 From observation, many providers have substandard DNS clusters for usage that can create transient network issues that are very hard to debug.
-We recommnd using CloudFlare's DNS servers, but others work similarly.
+We recommend using CloudFlare's DNS servers, but others work similarly.

 | Provider   | Server        |
 | ---------- | ------------- |